Contract Freighters, Inc.

-Contract Freighters, Inc. which does business as CFI is an American truckload freight carrier based in Joplin, Missouri.
-Easily recognizable on the highway by their iconic bright red Kenworth trucks.
-CFI currently operates in the 48 continental United States as well as Canada and Mexico.
-Since 2022, the company has been a subsidiary of an American logistics company, Heartland.
-CFI provides point-to-point, full truckload, dry van service, as well as refrigerated transport, and utilizes single drivers as well as two-person driver teams over long-haul routes—most commonly with each trailer containing only one customer's goods.
+Contract Freighters, Inc. (CFI), a subsidiary of Heartland Express, is an American truckload freight carrier headquartered in Joplin, Missouri, with operations in the continental United States, Canada, and Mexico.
+CFI provides point-to-point, full truckload, dry van service, as well as refrigerated transport, and utilizes single drivers as well as two-person driver teams over long-haul routes.

 CFI was owned by Con-way, Inc. from 2007 to 2015 and known as Con-way Truckload.
-For a short period between 2015 and 2016 it was owned by XPO Logistics and known as XPO Logistics Truckload. in 2016 it was acquired by TFI,(Formerly known as TransForce) A Canadian logistis company.
-Making CFI the largest American fleet/carrier TFI owned. the company returned to its pre-2007 operations as a standalone truckload company under its original name, CFI.
+For a short period between 2015 and 2016, the company was owned by XPO, Inc. and known as XPO, Inc. Truckload.
+In 2016, it was acquired by Canadian logistics company TFI International, who returned it to its pre-2007 operations as a standalone truckload company under its original name, CFI.
+TFI sold the company to Heartland in 2022.

-In 2021 CFI looking to expand bought her sister company Transport America from TFI.
-Also Acquiring a small independent refrigerated carrier (unknown entity) Both of which CFI merged with and operated (temporarily) under their own name.
-When Heartland bought CFI they declined to acquire transport America as well.
-Leaving TA once again *When the separation is completed* an independent entity.
-It is unknown at this time whether the rights will revert back to TFI.
-But as of 2023 their journey with CFI was over.